Joy To The World

 And because we are no longer convicted by what we have done, we have started playing the better than game.
 We look around and gauge our worth and standing with God based on other people.
 We think, God must love me because I have never been drunk like her.
 God must love me because I have never been divorced like him.
 God must think I’m great because I have never been in jail, or had my name associated with a scandal.
-But we forget that in Revelation 21 that God associates murders and liars, the faithless with the fearful.
+But we forget that in Revelation 21 that God associates murders with liars, the faithless with the fearful.
 And we forget that sin demands death.
-That’s the wage, eternal death is what we deserve for the way that we have lived our lives.
+That’s the wage; eternal death is what you deserve for the way that you have lived your life.

-But we are reminded in our song this morning that because our Lord has come, we have joy.
+But as we are reminded in our song this morning that because our Lord has come, we have joy.
 Paul writes in Romans 5:8 that while we were sinners, God loved us.
 While we were sinners God sent Jesus into this world as a baby to live a life of sacrifice, to humble Himself to God’s will, and grow in wisdom and knowledge.
 Jesus came to us as a baby and grew up to a man that was the perfect sacrifice for our sinfulness.
-Not because we were smart enough, not because we were living in the right country, not because we are the right color, not because we speak the right language, not because we are popular or good looking.
+Not because we were smart enough, not because we were living in the right country, not because we are the right color, not because we speak the right language, not because we vote the right way.
 But because He loved us.

 Now to me this is the greatest part of this type of joy, we have not only been delivered because God fixed what was broken.
 We are delivered because God has made us new.
 David prays in Psalm 51 Create in me a clean heart.
 Don’t clean my heart God, give me a brand new heart, create a new one and let me start all over.
 Paul writes in 2 Corinthians 5:17 If anyone belongs to Christ, there is a new creation.
 The old things have gone; everything is made new!
 We are not refurbished, or renovated, or overhauled; our deliverance bring newness.
 New Life, New Hope, New Possibilities, because of our Savior we have been delivered!

-Delivered from a mouth that spreads Gossip, tells off color jokes, and curses man.
-I deserve hell for that but Christ has delivered us.
+We have been delivered from a mouth that spreads Gossip, tells off-color jokes, and curses man.
+We deserve hell for that but Christ has delivered us.

-Delivered from my insecurities that causes me to think higher of myself than I should, and go out of my way to belittle my spouse, children, friends, parents, co-workers, and boss.
-I deserve hell for that but Christ has delivered us.
+We have been delivered from our insecurities that causes us to think higher of ourselves than we should, and go out of our way to belittle our spouse, children, friends, parents, co-workers, and boss.
+We deserve hell for that but Christ has delivered us.

-Delivered from my selfishness that causes me to cheat on my spouse, take things that don’t belong to me, place my family in debt as I try to keep up with the Joneses, or withhold my tithe from God.
-I deserve hell for that but Christ has delivered us.
+We have been delivered from our selfishness that causes us to cheat on our spouse, take things that don’t belong to us, place our family in debt as we try to keep up with the Joneses, or withhold our tithe from God.
+We deserve hell for that but Christ has delivered us.